linked-db/linked-ql/README.md

 This is a quick overview of the Linked QL API.

-Here we talk about the `client.query()` method in detail along with other Linked QL APIs that essentially let us do the same things as with `client.query()`, but this time, programmatically.
+Here we talk about the `client.query()` method in detail along with other Linked QL APIs that essentially let us do the same things possible with `client.query()`, but this time, programmatically.

 For example, a `CREATE DATABASE` query...